mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

 facility, i.e. the ``--full-output`` flag is always added within the multiprocessing machinery.
 Full output includes a type signature that must be present for a successful decoding process.

-It is the absence of the ``--full-output`` flag at the command-line that results in the more convenient output.
+It is the absence of the ``--full-output`` flag at the command-line that results in the more human-friendly output.

 All the server implementations use the same technique for a process entry-point and therefore enjoy the same means of passing arguments;